Last Updated on April 28, 2021 by Ruchika Gupta

 What is a Serial Entrepreneur?

-This list recognizes top most transformative serial entrepreneurs of recent history; the ones that have made their influence well-known in 2020 and beyond.
+This list recognizes top serial entrepreneurs of recent history; the ones that have made their influence well-known in 2020 and beyond.
+The list of entrepreneurs is in random order and doesn’t represent any ranking or so.

-These are the 11 most transformative serial entrepreneurs of the modern era.
+These are the 11 Top famous serial entrepreneurs of the modern era

 1. Sir Richard Branson